c0nradLC/homodoro/README.md

 You can download the binary through the [Releases](https://github.com/c0nradLC/homodoro/releases).
 You can run it directly where it was downloaded or put it in a directory present in your `PATH`.

-You can also build and install from source, you just need to clone this repo and build/install with [Stack](https://docs.haskellstack.org/en/stable/).
+You can also build homodoro with `nix-build` or `cabal build` or run a development shell with `nix-shell`.

 ## Usage
 Just run `homodoro` and you should see the timers and the task list.